integralvision/tinypng/README.txt

 On the same page you can select the mode you want to compress images.

-With "Compress on upload" mode you will compress images when every uploaded images.
+With "Compress on upload" mode you will compress images when they are uploaded.

 With "TinyPNG image action" mode you have the opportunity to keep your original image untouched and select the image styles you want to compress.
-After this mode is enabled you can add TinyPNG effect to any of your image styles.
+When this mode is enabled you can add TinyPNG effect to any of your image styles.